mermaid-js/mermaid-cli/CODE_OF_CONDUCT.md

 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others' private information, such as a physical or electronic address, without explicit permission
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct that could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities